Nupentin Capsules is a brand of medicine containing the active ingredient gabapentin.

 - kidney problems

-If you have not told your doctor about any of the above, tell them before you start taking Nupentin/Nupentin Tabs.
+If you have not told your doctor or pharmacist about any of the above, tell them before you start taking Nupentin/Nupentin Tabs.

 Taking other medicines

-- antacids, medicines used to relieve heartburn and indigestion.
+- antacids, medicines used to treat heartburn or reflux

 How to take Nupentin/Nupentin Tabs